autom8ter/engine/GODOC.md

 }
 ```

-Engine is the framework instance.
+Runtime is an implementation of the engine API.

 #### func (*Runtime) Config